dart-lang/language/working/0546-patterns/records-feature-specification.md

 ### Constants

+_Record expressions can be constant and potentially constant expressions._

-A record expression is a compile-time constant expression if all its record field expressions are compile-time constant expressions.
+A record expression is a compile-time constant expression if and only if all its record field expressions are compile-time constant expressions.

 _This is true whether the expression occurs in a constant context or not, which means that a record expression can be used directly as a parameter default value